tristanjuricek/knockoff/src/main/markdown/30-Implementation/10-Parsing/01-Parsing.markdown

 Parsing is done in three steps:

 1. Chunk Parsing - The document is converted to a series of Chunk objects, each eventually mapping to a block.
 This is kicked off by the `ChunkStreamFactory`.
+A `Chunk` is generally a "block-level" element, but the final determination of what is a block level element isn't complete until step 3.

 2. Span Parsing - The spans of each chunk are identified.